Hall Orchard Lane, Frisby on the Wreake, Melton Mowbray, Leicestershire LE14 2NH

 Clothing and Belongings

-Cloakroom space is extremely limited so please ensure your child does not bring more to school than is necessary.
+Cloakroom space is limited so please ensure your child does not bring more to school than is necessary.
 The only items children need to be bringing on a daily basis are reading books and diary, water bottle / snack (if desired, fruit is available everyday) and packed lunch (if needed).
-Children do not need to bring toys to school.
+Some children seem to bring bags much larger than needed and this can make our cloakroom very difficult to manage!

 Children should have their PE kit in school at all times.
-If possible please ensure this is contained in a small drawstring bag (again saving on cloakroom space).
+If possible, please ensure this is contained in a small drawstring bag (again saving on cloakroom space).
 For PE, children need to ensure they have uniform in-line with the new uniform policy and it must be labelled.
+Shinpads will be required for football.

 Thank you for your support.
 If you ever have any queries, please feel free to ask.